apollographql/apollo-ios/ROADMAP.md

 - **Networking Stack Improvements**: The goal is to simplify and stabilise the networking stack.
   - The [updated network stack](https://github.com/apollographql/apollo-ios/issues/1340) solved a number of long standing issues with the old barebones NetworkTransport but still has limitations and is complicated to use.
 Adopting patterns that have proven useful for the web client, such as Apollo Link, will provide more flexibility and give developers full control over the steps that are invoked to satisfy requests.
-  - We would love to bring some of the new Swift concurrency features, such as async/await, to Apollo iOS but that depends on the Swift team's work for backwards deployment of the concurrency library.
+  - We will support some of the new Swift concurrency features, such as async/await, in Apollo iOS.
 It may involve Apollo iOS dropping support for macOS 10.14 and iOS 12.

 ## 3.0